bojand/ghz/www/docs/calldata.md

 	// timestamp of the call in RFC3339 format
 	Timestamp          string

-	// timestamp of the call as unix time
+	// timestamp of the call as unix time in seconds TimestampUnix      int64

-	TimestampUnix      int64
+	// timestamp of the call as unix time in nanoseconds TimestampUnixNano      int64
 }
 ```